Family reports cancer surgery success for John Farnham

 Farnham was born in 1949 in Dagenham, England.
 He emigrated to Australia aged 10 with his family, who settled in Melbourne.

-‘‘John Farnham has been and continues to be a great Australian.
-He has not only provided entertainment for Australians over many decades, he also has been a contributor to the nation.’’
+“John Farnham has been and continues to be a great Australian.
+He has not only provided entertainment for Australians over many decades, he also has been a contributor to the nation,” he said.

 -AAP